hchiam/learning-js/README.md

 <https://blog.bitsrc.io/10-tips-to-improve-productivity-using-chrome-dev-tools-7918fc8203f3>

+and tips like this: <https://umaar.com/dev-tips/15-dollar-zero>

+`$0` = node selected in Elements panel

 ### Edit any website (temporarily on the client side)

 Enter this into the console log in dev tools: `document.designMode='on'`